microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-00.md

 ## Prerequisites

-You will need an Azure Subscription with the "Owner" role assigned to deploy the eShopOnWeb Azure environment at the subscription scope.
+You will need an Azure Subscription with the "Contributor" role assigned to deploy the eShopOnWeb Azure environment at the subscription scope.

 You can complete this entire hack in a web browser using the [Azure Portal](https://portal.azure.com) and [Azure Cloud Shell](https://shell.azure.com).